sjvasconcello/sjvasconcello/README.md

 ### Hello everyone 👋
 ----
 (
-I am a Commercial Engineering student at the "Universidad Tectica Federico Santa Maria" ([UTFSM](https://www.usm.cl/)), I also learn self-taught about Data Science and Machine Learning
+I'm Commercial Engineering student at the "Universidad Tectica Federico Santa Maria" ([UTFSM](https://www.usm.cl/)).
+I also a self-taught student in Data Science and Machine Learning

 - 🌱 I’m currently learning Data Science, Bussiness and Machine Learning in [UTFSM](https://www.usm.cl/) and [Platzi](https://platzi.com/)
 - 👯 I’m looking to collaborate on project and volunteering in 🇨🇱